EnvoyX/envoy-drive/README.md

 ## Note 4-26-2025

-- [] Add "Ownership" to files and folders
+- [x] Add "Ownership" to files and folders
-- [] Upload files to the right folder
+- [x] Upload files to the right folder
-- [] Delete files button
-- [] Allow files that aren't images to be uploaded
-- [] Homepage